Information for term January in Cusco

 Daily LifeClick to Open

 Homestay – Improve your Spanish skills and discover Peruvian culture living with a local family.
-Students are placed with carefully screened homestay families with at least one member who can speak English.
+Students are placed with carefully screened homestay families, most of which have at least one member who can speak English.

 Host families provide three meals per day.